Sar677/frameworkium-vagrant/README.md

 3. ``` git clone https://github.com/jvanderwee/bootstrapium-vagrant.git ```
 4. ``` cd bootstrapium-vagrant/ ```
 5. ``` vagrant up ``` (grab a coffee, this may take a short while)
-6. On the VM login as vagrant, password: vagrant
+6. Once ``` vagrant up ``` has finished login on the VM as vagrant, password: vagrant

 - Eclipse, Maven, Git, Firefox, Chrome, chrome-driver and PhantomJS are all installed and ready to use
-- Bootstrapium is checked out in /usr/local/bootstrapium
+- Bootstrapium is checked out in /home/vagrant/bootstrapium